The Unfinished Conversation: Encoding/Decoding

 Photo by Toni Hafkenscheid.

-Open during exhibitions Tuesdays through Saturdays, 12:00 noon - 7:00 pm.
-Closed Sundays, Mondays and Holidays.
-Free Admission.
+June - December: Open during exhibitions Tuesday through Saturday, 12:00 noon - 7:00 pm.
+Closed Sundays, Mondays and holidays.